MarkusThill/AdventOfCode/2023/day21/Readme.md

    - Incorporates mathematical concepts such as differences and sums of sequences.
    - Generalizes the problem, enabling an elegant and efficient solution for larger step counts.

-**Conclusion:**
-Advent of Code 2023, Day 21's "Step Counter" riddle showcases effective problem-solving through algorithmic strategies, clever use of mathematical insights, and efficient handling of grid layouts.
-The solutions provide a systematic and elegant approach to navigating the farm and determining the number of reachable garden plots at different step counts, demonstrating the power of mathematical abstraction and algorithmic thinking.

 ## Some more Notes for Part 2: